-- You are 65 years of age or older at the end of the tax year (i.e., December 31).
+- You are 65 years of age or older at the end of the tax year (i.e. December 31).

-- Your net income is less than the maximum amount.
+- Your net income is less than $87,750 as of tax year 2019.

 - You are a Canadian resident.

 Similar to Old Age Security, the age amount deduction is a means-tested tax credit with a clawback.
 That means your income has to be below a certain threshold to qualify.
 The age amount is targeted toward low- to middle-income seniors.

-For example, if you moved to the U.S. on October 31, 2014 (you were a Canadian resident for 304 days in 2015) and your net income is less than $35,466, the age amount deduction will be prorated based on how many days you were a resident in Canada for the tax year:
+For example, if you moved to the U.S. on October 31, 2019 (you were a Canadian resident for 304 days in 2019) and your net income is $37,790 or less, the age amount deduction will be prorated based on how many days you were a resident in Canada for the tax year:

 References & Resources

-- Canada Revenue Agency: Line 301 – Age Amount
+- Canada Revenue Agency: Line 30100 – Age Amount

 - Mark Goodfield, chartered professional accountant, Cunningham LLP